OlayideAde/lodgify_assessment/README.md

 This repo contains the test cases for test scenarios outlined in the [lodgify assessment task](https://lodgify.notion.site/Lodgify-Junior-Automation-QA-Challenge-28b56dfc7d59474fa85dae2ebebbd191).

+### Built With
+The automation project was done with Cypress, using Page Objects Model.
+Dependencies include cypress-mochawesome-reporter is to generate report files for test runs and cypress-terminal-report which prints results of cypress commands to the terminal.

 ## Getting started
-## Folder Structure With Descriptions
+### Folder Structure With Descriptions

 |                   |                 |                                                                                          |
 | ----------------- | --------------- | ---------------------------------------------------------------------------------------- |